 This year is all about the alternative festivals.
 From castles and underground caves to spectacular beach fronts, there are some spectacular venues and stellar line-ups that prove the best music festivals aren’t always the biggest.
 But it’s not just the quirky locations that set them apart, it’s their unique vibe – intimate, friendly and feel-good – that means you won’t forget them in a hurry.

 Ready to embrace the boutique festival?
-Here’s our guide to the best music festivals around the world. recommended by electronic music geeks Resident Advisor.
+Here’s our guide to the best music festivals around the world, recommended by electronic music geeks Resident Advisor.

 As the little sibling of Dekmantel Festival, Lente Kabinet has big shoes to fill.
 But they’re more than up to the challenge: you can expect top-shelf production and a killer lineup every year.
 As always, Lente Kabinet goes down at the lush Het Twiske parkland north of Amsterdam over one afternoon and evening.
-Dekmantel may be bigger than ever, but you can always count on a cozy waterside rave as long as Lente Kabinet is around.
+Dekmantel may be bigger than ever, but you can always count on a cosy waterside rave as long as Lente Kabinet is around.

 Love Saves The Day